 – what information you need to request from your clients before meeting them in person

-– how to deal with difficult clients and still have a positive effect on them
+– how to deal with difficult clients and still have a positive effect on each other

 – how and what to charge for your services and